FrozenNode/Laravel-Administrator/readme.md

 ## Recent Changelog

+### 4.15.0
+- New uneditable states for color, password, enum, and wysiwyg fields for when the editable option resolves to false
+- New translations (sk)
+- Bugfix: Editable fields are now also verified on the back end
+- Bugfix: Setting a string image length would fail uploads
+- Bugfix: Basic validation for relationship fields wasn't working
+- Bugfix: "Characters left" text was sitting unnecessarily outside the "editable" conditional
+- Bugfix: Some missing image-related translations
+- Bugfix: Editable option wasn't working for some fields

 ### 4.14.2
 - Bugfix: Query clauses in the newQuery method for models was throwing errors if bindings were involved